daelvn/alfons/docs/teal.md

 ### Defining dependencies

-Before your `load` call, simply define `store.dependencies` to be a table containing strings, each a valid LuaRocks package.
-When you execute `alfons` via the CLI, it will automatically download the dependencies.
-You can turn this behavior off by setting `store.install` to `false` right above the `store.dependencies` assignment.
-Then, you can install those dependencies any other time by calling `tasks.install()` in the Taskfile, or `alfons install` in the command-line.
+Simply set `store.dependencies` to a table containing strings, each a valid LuaRocks package before calling the `tasks.install()` tasks in the Taskfile (or `alfons install` in the command-line).
+You can make it do this automatically every time you open Alfons by setting `store.teal_auto = true`.

 ### Building